Philippine scripts: Contemporary Philippine scripts

-Contemporary suyat include the modern Kulitan script of the Kapampangan people, variants of Baybayin, the Iniskaya script of the Eskaya people, Jawi script, and Kirim script.
+Contemporary Philippine scripts include the modern Kulitan of the Kapampangan people, variants of reformed Baybayin, the Iniskaya script of the Eskaya people, the Jawi script, and the Kirim script.
+While suyat is sometimes used as an umbrella term for these indigenous scripts, this terminology is non-standard and still considered a proposal among script advocates.

 Contemporary Philippine Indic scripts

-In 1999, four suyat scripts were inscribed in the UNESCO Memory of the World Programme, under the name Philippine Paleographs (Hanunoo, Buid, Tagbanua and Pala’wan).
-The four scripts, Hanunó'o/Hanunoo, Buhid/Buid, Tagbanwa, and Ibalnan scripts, were recognized by UNESCO as the only existing suyat scripts still used by certain Philippine communities in their daily lives.
-UNESCO also recognized that the four scripts, along with thirteen other suyat scripts, have existed within the Philippine archipelago since the 10th century AD.
+In 1999, four Philippine scripts were inscribed in the UNESCO Memory of the World International Register, under the name Philippine Paleographs (Hanunoo, Buid, Tagbanua and Pala’wan).
+The four scripts, Hanunó'o/Hanunoo, Buhid/Buid, Tagbanwa, and Ibalnan scripts, were recognized by UNESCO as the only existing suyat scripts.
+UNESCO also recognized.
 The ambahan poetry made with the Hanunó'o/Hanunoo script was also cited.
 The inscription of the four suyat scripts was the first documentary heritage of the Philippines to be inscribed in the Memory of the World Programme.
 Computer fonts for these three living scripts are available for IBM and Macintosh platforms, and come into two styles based on actual historical and stylistic samples.
 PostScript and TrueType fonts as well a concise manual that gives a background of these ancient scripts and a short tutorial on how to write with them are included in each package.